A Survey on the Local Divisor Technique: Factorization forests

-In total, we need 3 steps for every element in $T(w)$ (which in total adds at most $3 \abs{M}$ to the height); and then there are at most $\abs{M}$ steps after $T(w)$ has become empty.
-Thus with a tree of height at most $4 \abs{M}$ we can simulate the factorization in equation~\eqref{eq:factfor:idem}.
-After simulating every factorization of $d_c$, we need one additional factorization for $d(cb_i) = (c,b_i)$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:factfor}] If different letters are mapped to the same element in $M$, we can identify these letters without changing the height.
-Thus, we may assume $\abs{A} \leq \abs{M}$.
-The proof is by induction on $(\abs{M},\abs{A})$ with lexicographic order.
-Consider a word $w = a_1 \cdots a_n$ with $a_i \in A$.
-If all $f(a_i)$ are units, then $w$ is mapped to a subgroup $G$ of $M$, and we are done by Proposition~\ref{prp:factfor:g}.
-Therefore we may assume that $w$ has some letter $c$ such that $f(c)$ is not a unit.
-The word $w$ admits a factorization
+Now let $M$ be an arbrary finite monoid.
+Consider a word $w$ where the letters are elements of $M$.
+If all letters are units, then $w$ is mapped to a subgroup $G$ of $M$.
+We are done by the case above.
+Therefore we may assume that in $w$ some letter $c$ occurs which is not a unit.
+In particular $1 \not\in cM \cap Mc$.
+Then $w$ admits a factorization